 Additionally, cavernous malformations are frequent incidental findings on radiographic studies for other indications.
 Cavernous malformations are angiographically occult lesions and are best seen with MR imaging.
 With MR imaging, cavernous malformations appear as a central focus of mixed signal intensity representing hemorrhage of various stages (popcorn-like) surrounded by a hypointense rim of hemosiderin from multiple micro-hemorrhages.

 Cavernous malformations that are asymptomatic are not generally treated because of their low risk of hemorrhage (~ 1 % / year).
 Microsurgical resection is indicated for supratentorial lesions that present with hemorrhage or that are associated with medically intractable epilepsy or headaches.
 Brainstem cavernous malformations are considered for surgical resection when there is repeat hemorrhage, progressive neurological deficit and superficial location.
 Surprisingly and inexplicably, these do not appear to be amenable to radiosurgery and such treatment is frequently complicated by a high incidence of radionecrosis.

-Neurosurgeons Neal Kassell and Kenneth Liu, along with interventional radiologists Lee Jensen and Avery Evans, neurologists and others at UVA's Comprehensive Stroke Center, provide the highest level of comprehensive care in Virginia for patients with such malformations and other cerebrovascular disorders.
+Neurosurgeons Kenneth Liu, Webster Crowley and Dennis Vollmer, along with interventional radiologists Lee Jensen and Avery Evans, neurologists and others at UVA's Comprehensive Stroke Center, provide the highest level of comprehensive care in Virginia for patients with aneurysms and other cerebrovascular disorders.